runa91/bite_release/README.md

 ### Data Preparation

 All necessary data be downloaded [here](https://owncloud.tuebingen.mpg.de/index.php/s/BpPWyzsmfycXdyj).
 A folder named 'checkpoint' contains pretrained models, copy it to the main folder of this project.
 Subfolders in a folder called 'data' should be copied to the corresponding location in your project folder.
+Data from stanext_related_data_ground_contact_annotations should be copied to stanext_related_data/ground_contact_annotations, but note that this folder also contains visualization ("vis") subfolders, which you can omit if you are not specifically interested in that part.

 Download the Stanford Extra image dataset from https://github.com/benjiebob/StanfordExtra and store it in datasets/StanfordExtra_V12.